defeo/class-cost/technical-annex.md

 ### 2.1	Added value of networking in S&T Excellence

-Isogeny based cryptography is a relatively young field, which suffers from geographical dispersion and a small community size.
+Isogeny-based cryptography is a relatively young field, which suffers from geographical dispersion and a small community size.
 On the other hand it has grown to a rich enough field that newcomers and the general public often lack accessible, complete and reliable